 Pink Toe Tarantulas live in the jungles and forests of South and Central America.
 This region is shaded, humid and very warm throughout the year.

-Most tarantulas are ground dwellers, but Pink-Toed species can also climb trees.
+Most tarantulas are ground dwellers, but Pink-Toed tarantulas are arboreal, and only spend a small portion of its time on the ground.
 This allows them to move between the forest floor and trees.
 They are able to hunt and travel in the forest canopy and ground by spinning their webs along branches.